syncfusion-content/maui-docs/MAUI/UIKit/page-and-template-dependencies.md

 ---
 layout: post
-title:  Page Template Dependencies | .NET MAUI Essential® UI Kit | Syncfusion®
+title:  Page Template Dependencies | Essential® UI Kit for .NET MAUI | Syncfusion®
-description: The list of screen-wise resources and NuGet packages required for each Individual .NET MAUI Essential® UI Kit Screens.
+description: The list of screen-wise resources and NuGet packages required for each Individual Essential® UI Kit for .NET MAUI Screens.
 platform: maui
-control: .NET MAUI Essential® UI Kit
+control: Essential® UI Kit for .NET MAUI
 documentation: ug
 ---

-# Page Template Dependencies of .NET MAUI UI Kit
+# Page Template Dependencies of Essential® UI Kit for .NET MAUI

-This page lists the dependencies (converters, renderers, and NuGet packages) required for each XAML page in the .NET MAUI Essential® UI Kit project
+This page lists the dependencies (converters, renderers, and NuGet packages) required for each XAML page in the Essential® UI Kit for .NET MAUI project

 ## Forms